 Categories

-In a quiet classroom in Odisha, a girl named Shalini stood up to answer a question.
+In a classroom in Odisha, Shalini stood up to answer a question.
 She had no idea her life was about to change.
-A red stain on her seat, a marker of her first period, brought giggles, whispers, and then silence.
-No one had told her what menstruation was.
-She thought she was ill.
-The next day, overwhelmed by shame, she begged her parents not to send her back to school.
-And just like that, the promise of a brighter future began to fade.
+A red stain on her seat, a sign of her first period, brought giggles, whispers and then silence.
+No one had spoken to her about menstrual hygiene or menstruation before.
+Frightened and ashamed, she thought she was unwell.
+The next day, she begged her parents not to send her back to school.
+In that moment, her education and confidence began slipping away together.

 UNICEF & WATERAID INDIA STUDY (2015)*